 - Developers (front-end/back-end, web, mobile)

 A DT may also consist of several developers or a crowd of experts, depending on your business needs.
 If you hire developers with a PM, this person will be your main contact, dealing with management and monitoring operations and staff for you.

 PM organizes the work process and keeps in touch with the client.
 The main goal of the project manager is to implement the client’s idea together with the development team timely.
-Project manager sets tasks, monitors their implementation, and holds regular meetings with the team.
+The project manager sets tasks, monitors their implementation, and holds regular meetings with the team.

 A QA engineer or tester is a person who checks how apps work and looks for all sorts of bugs and vulnerabilities to fix.
-This specialist is guided by tech documentation, as well as common sense.
-The tester looks at a piece of software not only through the eyes of the developer, but through the eyes of the user.
+This specialist is guided by tech documentation as well as common sense.
+The tester looks at a piece of software not only through the eyes of the developer but through the eyes of the user.
 That is why they sometimes “interfere” in the development process and offer to add more convenient features to the application.
-Usually the tester checks the app itself, its performance, and appearance, but some other tasks may be added.
+Usually, the tester checks the app itself, its performance, and its appearance, but some other tasks may be added.